m0rtyn/md-to-cv-generator/FE_EN.md

 *Remote, full-time, January '2023 — present*

+Tech stack: React, Typescript, GraphQL (Apollo Client), RadixUI, Trading View Charts, Thirdweb/Wagmi, FSD

 - Implemented a killer feature: a gaming price chart for cryptocurrencies with real-time updates.
-Documented the code and screen recordings to help the rest of the team understand the magic happening there.
+Documented the code and screen recordings to help the team understand the magic happening there.
 [Demo ▶️](https://youtu.be/4XyXVeOLq8Q)
 - Developed core features: 3 out of 5 gaming modes, while maintaining and enhancing all 5.
-- Created a multi-step authentication flow: OAuth, Web3, login via referral code, and NFT
+- Created a multi-step authentication flow: OAuth, Web3, login via referral code, and NFT.
-- Defined a flexible system design (FSD) and the technical stack for the application
+- Defined a flexible system design and the technical stack for the application
 - Ensured the consistency of the design system despite changes in the design team, pivots, and transition to a mobile audience

 ### Frontend dev @ Vilantis.ai (Lithuanian outsourcer)

 *Remote, contractor, part-time, April '22 — December '22*

+Tech stack: Nuxt.js, Next.js, Charts.js, GraphQL

-Projects: service for American clinic patients (Nuxt.js), website with statistics of Lithuanian companies (Next.js)
+Projects: service for American clinic patients, website with statistics of Lithuanian companies

 - Features: booking consultations and treatment appointment forms
-- Updated an outdated project (JS/Vue2) for compatibility and maintainability (Vue 2 → 2.7, Nuxt 2 → Bridge)
+- Updated an outdated project (JS/Vue2) for compatibility and maintainability (Vue 2 → 2.7, Nuxt 2 → Nuxt Bridge)
 - Achieved strong typing and data type transparency when switching to TS was limited by the stakeholder (JSDoc + VSCode)
 - Added type autogeneration from GraphQL